This DIY night light revamp uses a dollar store find along with Mod Podge and tissue paper! Such a fun home decor makeover for a small price.

 Grab yourself a push light from Dollar Tree, Target, Walmart or wherever else you can find one.

 Use painter’s tape to cover up the light but leave the edges exposed.

 Give your light a few coats of spray paint.
 I chose gold of course!

 Start layering on tissue paper with Mod Podge.

-After you’ve added a few layers, top it all off with a final layer of Mod Podge.
+After you’ve added a few layers to your dollar store night light, top it all off with a final layer of Mod Podge.